Top 10 High-Rises to Live on the Las Vegas Strip in 2026 — Las Vegas real estate

 Waldorf Astoria Las Vegas occupies floors 37-51 of the former Mandarin Oriental tower at CityCenter, offering 198 residences with full Waldorf hotel services.
 This is the only branded luxury hotel-residence on the Strip where owners get concierge, housekeeping, room service, valet, spa access, and pool service as part of their ownership.

-The 2026 median sits at $1.85 million per Las Vegas REALTORS data, with penthouses trading above $5 million.
+According to Las Vegas REALTORS, the 2026 median sits at $1.85 million per Las Vegas REALTORS data, with penthouses trading above $5 million.
 Floor plans range from 1,100-square-foot one-bedrooms to 4,800-square-foot penthouses.
 Every unit has floor-to-ceiling windows with Strip, mountain, or Bellagio fountain views.

 HOA fees are the highest on the Strip at $2,800-$4,500/month — but they include services that would cost $3,000-$5,000/month at any comparable luxury hotel.
 For buyers who value white-glove service and global brand recognition, Waldorf is in a category of one.

 Recent comps: A 2,400-sq-ft two-bedroom on floor 44 closed at $2.1M in March 2026.
-A 4,200-sq-ft penthouse on floor 49 closed at $5.8M in January 2026 per GLVAR transaction records.
+According to GLVAR, a 4,200-sq-ft penthouse on floor 49 closed at $5.8M in January 2026 per GLVAR transaction records.

 Why Do Buyers Choose Veer Towers Over Other CityCenter Options?